 Have you ever heard the term “white label”?
 You might be wondering what exactly white label clothing is, or even just what the phrase “white label” means.

 White label describes a good or a service that one company makes for another company to rebrand as its own and sell to customers.
 Sound strange?
 It’s actually very common.
-Even global brands renowned for luxury style and quality craftsmanship do it to save time getting products from the drawing board to the customer.
+Even global fashion brands renowned for luxury style and quality craftsmanship do it to save time getting products from the drawing board to the customer.
 This gives their teams more time and resources to spend on marketing, planning fashion shows, and other logistics.

 Including white label in your boutique or e-commerce store inventory mix can help you save time and money on a couple of things:

-1. White Label Fashions Can Streamline Product Development
+1. White Label Clothing Can Streamline Your Product Development

 Have a great idea for a garment, but not sure how to develop a technical pattern that can be digitized for a clothing manufacturer?
 With white label, that’s no longer a product development barrier.

 With white label, you don’t need to hire a patternmaker; you don’t need a degree in fashion design and patternmaking; you don’t even need to worry about pattern trial and error.
-You just need to have an idea of what you want to sell, and you can procure that product through a white label clothing manufacturer who will let you add your label to the garments, and allow you to repackage them as your own brand.
+You just need to have an idea of what you want to sell, and you can source that product through a white label clothing manufacturer who will let you add your label to their own factory designed garments, and allow you to repackage them as your own brand.

-Some white label resources, like MakersValley, may even allow you to customize the white label products as design samples, beyond the clothing tags.
+Some white label resource, may even allow you to customize the white label products as design samples, beyond the clothing tags.
 That means that you can shorten or lengthen sleeves, move fastenings, or make other modifications to create a more unique garment than the off-the rack white label pattern with which you started.

 Using a white label design sample eliminates the time you’d normally spend developing a garment from scratch, and gives you a cost-effective way to create unique clothing without the technical patternmaking skills normally associated with fashion design.